Ocean City’s superintendent in line to lead Pennsylvania school district

 The list had been narrowed down from 40 applicants, the result of what the district described as a nationwide search.

-Friedman was appointed in May of 2022, and started with the district over the summer, with a salary of $190,000.
+Friedman was appointed in May 2022 and started with the district over the summer at a salary of $190,000.
 The school board recently amended his contract, which he said allowed him more time to travel for educational conferences and professional development.

-Before Ocean City, Friedman served as assistant superintendent in charge of curriculum and instruction for the South Orange and Maplewood school district in Essex County.
+Before Ocean City, Friedman served as assistant superintendent in charge of curriculum and instruction for the South Orange-Maplewood school district in Essex County.

 The district has three schools, Ocean City High School, Ocean City Intermediate School and Ocean City Primary School, running from kindergarten to 12th grade, with a little more than 2,000 students.